pavaniDur09/Secure-Ecom/README.md

    ```
 4. Watch for a popup/notification in the bottom-right: **"Your application running on port 8081 is available"** — click **Open in Browser**, or check the **Ports** tab
 5. Test it with curl directly in the Codespaces terminal (see section 2 below)

-Anyone who opens this repo in Codespaces gets the exact same environment - they don't
-need Java or Maven installed on their own machine at all.

 ## 1. Run it locally instead